learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 ```

 ## Summary
-In this lesson, we ran hypothesis testing using frequestists methods with t-values and p-values.
-We saw how a twoe sample t-test can be applied to contexts where the population and sample mean are known and we have limited amount of sample data.
-We looked at all the stages required for such hypothesis testing with a description of steps and also, how to perform these functions in Python.
-The lesson also highlight SciPy functions that can be used to calculate test statistics and p-value as a way to verify the calculation performed during the lesson.
+In this lesson, you ran hypothesis testing using frequestists methods with t-values and p-values.
+You saw how a two sample t-test can be applied to contexts where the population and sample mean are known and you have a limited amount of sample data.
+You looked at all the stages required for such hypothesis testing with a description of the steps and also how to perform these functions in python.
+You also used built-in SciPy functions to calculate test statistics and p-value as a way to verify the manual calculations performed.